 Introduction

 This article addresses the issue of the supports provided to adults with intellectual and developmental disabilities (IDD).
 For many years, the task of service providers (direct support staff) has been focused on helping people with IDD to learn skills to help them overcome their limitations, enable them to function independently, and integrate as well as possible into normative life style in the community and society (Abbott & McConkey, 2006).
 In recent decades, we have witnessed a change, which is based in part on a humanistic perspective that emphasizes each individual’s subjective quality of life, as well as the rights of people with IDD to set goals and make their own choices about how to achieve them (Lafferty et al, 2013; Schalock & Verdugo, 2002; Shogren et al., 2018).
-Rather than emphasizing the integration of people with IDD into what is generally considered a “normal” life, the humanistic perspective focuses on an individual’s subjective quality of life, i.e. on enabling individuals to choose a path that will enable them, to the extent possible, to live a meaningful and full life, even if they are not “like everyone else” (Schalock et al., 2008).
-Support services consequently focus on including people with IDD in various circles of life in order to allow them to enjoy personal expression, a lifestyle of their choice, integration into community life, significant social roles, and self-realization (Bach & Kerzner, 2010; Reiter, 2008).
+Rather than emphasizing the integration of people with IDD into what is generally considered a “normal” life, the humanistic perspective focuses on an individual’s subjective quality of life, i.e. on enabling individuals to choose a path that will enable them, to live a meaningful and full life to the greatest extent possible,, even if they are not “like everyone else” (Schalock et al., 2008).
+Support services consequently focus on including people with IDD in various circles of life in order to allow them to enjoy personal expression, a lifestyle of their choice, integration into community life, significant social roles, and self-actualization (Bach & Kerzner, 2010; Reiter, 2008).
 As a result of these changes, we can identify four trends that have developed over recent decades, all of which are aimed at directing the work of social service providers to offer people with IDD an array of optimal supports to enable them to enjoy maximum quality of life:

 From diagnosis to function: a shift from focusing on the diagnosis of the impairment from which individuals “suffer” and its “correction,” to an observation of the individuals and their functioning in practice, as an outcome of the interaction between them and their environment (Bickenbach & Jerome, 2015).
 In other words, in order to provide optimal supports, it is important to take into account the “disability,” each individual’s personality, their functioning in practice (both difficulties and abilities), their wishes and needs, and the conditions available in the social environment (McDougall et al., 2010; Thompson et al., 2009).